wazuh/wazuh-documentation/source/installation-guide/index.rst

 There are two different options for deploying Wazuh:

-- **All-in-one deployment**: Wazuh and Open Distro for Elasticsearch are installed on the same host.
+- **All-in-one deployment**: All Wazuh central components are installed on the same host.

 - **Distributed deployment**: Each component is installed on a separate host as a single-node or multi-node cluster.
 This type of deployment provides high availability and scalability of the product, and it is convenient for large working environments.